klimentlo/CSE2140/notes.md

 ## For and While loops
-Loops provide repitition to parts of a program without the need to copy and paste sections of code.
+Loops provide repetition to parts of a program without the need to copy and paste sections of code.

+s
 For loops will repeat until a number of iterations are met; While loops will continue to repeat until a specific condition is met.

 ```python